c-hirwa/alu-AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design.
+This directory contains the content to be used in designing our web-page.